ktjayamanna/redis-for-numpy/README.md

-This module implements vector sets for Redis, a new Redis data type similar to sorted sets but having a vector instead of a score.
-It is possible to add items and then get them back by similiarity to either a user-provided vector or a vector of an element already inserted.
+This module implements Vector Sets for Redis, a new Redis data type similar to Sorted Sets but having string elements associated to a vector instead of a score.
+The fundamental goal of Vector Sets is to make possible adding items, and later get a subset of the added items that are the most similar to a specified vector (often a learned embedding) of the most similar to the vector of an element that is already part of the Vector Set.

 ## Installation

+Buil with:

     make